Raha-CA/resturant/README.md

 # resturant

-This a simple site for "Keens Chophouse" resturant.Here are videos of the website design & how it works.
+This is a simple website for "Keens Chophouse" resturant.Here are 2 videos of the website design & how it works.

 [1.zip](https://github.com/Raha-CA/resturant/files/9455337/1.zip)